iagocavalcante/iago-cavalcante/priv/posts/en/2024/04-09-how-to-deploy-plausible-analytics-at-fly-io.md

 ### Let's Get Started

 To run Plausible in full, we would typically need an SMTP server if we intend to send emails.
-However, for the purpose of this blog post, we won't delve into that.
+However, for the purpose of this blog post, we won't dive into that.

 Firstly, you'll need a fly.io account.
 We'll deploy three machines here: one for [Fast Open-Source OLAP DBMS - ClickHouse](https://clickhouse.com/), another for Postgres, and the third for [Plausible Community Edition (CE)](https://plausible.io/docs/self-hosting).